-- WSF is applying for a shoreline permit to build the Mukilteo Multimodal Project.
-Join us for an open house and public hearing.
-Visit the City's website for more information.
+- WSF is applying for a Shoreline Permit to build the Mukilteo Multimodal Project.
+Thank you to everyone who attended the open house and public hearing on Feb.
+25. Meeting materials are now available in the project library.

 - Senator Murray announces Air Force transfer of tank farm to Port of Everett